owengage/fastnbt/README.md

 `fastnbt` is a serde serializer and deserializer for *Minecraft: Java Edition's* NBT format.

-This repository also contains fastanvil for rendering maps of Minecraft worlds.
+`fastanvil` allows rendering maps of worlds, including a `JavaChunk` that can load chunk data, a palette for colouring most blocks in the game, and `RegionRead`/`RegionWrite` traits for using the Region file format. `fastanvil` is pre-1.0, and minor versions may have breaking changes.

 An in-browser Rust-to-WASM powered Minecraft map renderer demo is below.
 Supports 1.18 down to 1.15 inclusive.
-Eventually want to support at least down to 1.12.

-# Demo
+# Demos

 Demo of Hermitcraft season 8 and more at [owengage.com/anvil](https://owengage.com/anvil/?world=hermitcraft8)

 ![alt rendered map](demo.png)

-This repository contains multiple related crates.

-* [fastnbt](fastnbt/README.md) contains a serde serializer and deserializer for *Minecraft: Java Edition*'s NBT data format.
-* fastanvil allows rendering maps of worlds, including a `JavaChunk` that can load chunk data, a palette for colouring most blocks in the game, and `RegionRead`/`RegionWrite` traits for using the Region file format.
-* fastnbt-tools: Various tools for NBT/Anvil, notably a map rendering executable, `anvil`.

 The `anvil` binary from `fastnbt-tools` can render your world leveraging all of your CPU.
 See [fastnbt's README](fastnbt/README.md) for performance comparison.